-

 I would love any feedback or advice if you have done something similar in your class!

 Update!
 Overall I think it went great.
 It is a perfect option for classes that would like to read in Spanish, but do not have class novel sets.
-In a perfect world, multiple students would read the same book, literature circle style, which would then discuss as a group.
+In a perfect world, multiple students would read the same book, literature circle style, which would then be discussed as a group.
 Yet, with my experimental group, having all students read different novels actually worked.
 They had complete choice in what they read, which led to higher interest and engagement.

 The key to success was allowing class time to read.
-This ensures that students have the time to read in Spanish, as well as lets the teacher make sure that they are actually reading, and not just looking an English version online.
+This ensures that students have the time to read in Spanish, as well as lets the teacher make sure that they are actually reading, and not just looking at an English version online.
 My original plan was to have small amounts of time to read each day, but with this upper level class, they actually liked having long chunks of time, sometimes even a whole 45 minute class period.

 Students knew in advance what day of the week and the topic for their interpersonal discussions & free write.
-Usually they had 10 minutes to read and review, 15 minutes to discuss and 15 minutes to write on their own.
-The first week the students did their interpersonal discussions a partner with a similar book.
+Usually, they had 10 minutes to read and review, 15 minutes to discuss, and 15 minutes to write on their own.
+The first week the students did their interpersonal discussions with a partner with a similar book.
 Each week we actually switched partners, sometimes using small groups.
 In the future, if each small group was reading the same book they would stay together.
 I learned with everyone having a different book, groups of 2 or 3 provided the best discussion, with everyone getting a chance to contribute.

 Adrianna’s mural for Vida y Muerte en la Mara Salvatrucha |

 While this self motivation may not be the case with every group, I have really found that with upper levels, the more ownership and responsibility the students are given, the greater chance they have to impress you.
-For the book projects there was the mural above, the mini book summary at the bottom, videos, a news article below, collage, Prezi and presentations.
+For the book projects there was the mural above, the mini book summary at the bottom, videos, a news article below, collage, Prezi, and presentations.
 For the book project this year I basically told they to “do something creative to show your comprehension of the book that you will present to the class.”
 Well you live and learn and some just made a presentation.
 While some were awesome, I should have been more specific in my expectations.

 Collin’s news article for La Guerra Sucia |